ironprogrammer/swimcheck/.github/SETUP.md

 - GitHub CLI (`gh`) configured in the repository
 - Python 3.x with pdfplumber library (automatically installed in workflow)

+## Required Repository Settings

+For the workflow to create pull requests, you must enable the following setting:

+1. Go to: **Settings → Actions → General → Workflow permissions**
+2. Enable: **"Allow GitHub Actions to create and approve pull requests"**

+This allows the workflow's `GH_TOKEN` to create PRs when new PDFs are detected.

 ## Workflow Configuration

 The workflow is configured in `.github/workflows/check-pdf.yml` and runs: